trg5pdx/civlike/README.md

 forts on claimed tiles; you can also uncover new territory using a unit.
 For forts, you can build more units with them.

+# Info on this branch
+This is the version of the project that was submitted as a final project for my rust class.
+This was forked to preserve its state when it was submitted.

 # How to build and run
 First, install rust before trying to build the game if you don't have rust already.
 I recommend that you head over to rustup for instructions on how to